helenlaible/ss23-kba-project/docs/2_planning/1_business_use_cases.md

 package Medizinisches_Geraet_verwalten {
   usecase "Starten" as UC1
   usecase "Stoppen" as UC2
-  usecase "Konfigurationseinstellungen verwalten" as UC3 }
+  usecase "Konfigurationseinstellungen anzeigen" as UC3 usecase "Konfigurationseinstellungen verwalten" as UC4 }

 is --> UC1